raulsiim/elastic-local-cluster/README.md

 # Fun fact
 The predecessor of ElasticSearch was called Compass.
 It was first released on 2004 and replaced with ElasticSearch on 2010.

-# Overview
+# Using this repository
 The intention behind this repository was to be able to spawn ELK local testing environment fast and without any extra hassle.

-# Prerequsites
+This repository contains configuration to run testing ELK clusters on __Docker__

+To start using `docker-compose` configuration provided by this repository it is recommended to clone (`git clone https://github.com/raulsiim/elastic-local-cluster.git`) the repository to a local computer or download the contents of this repo by other means.
+Docker compose configuration is using `logstash` sub-folders, thus the folder (including sub-folders) must be present in the root folder where docker-compose files are copied.

+## Installing prerequsites
 Local computer must have Docker and Docker Compose installed.

-## Verifying Docker installation
+### Verifying Docker installation
 Open a terminal and run commands:
 ```
 $ docker --version